Blackstone-backed Patria eyes expansion in Latam, Asia

 Class A shares were priced at $17 each in the initial public offering, $1 above the upper limit of its price range, reflecting demand equivalent to 14 times the amount of shares offered, Patria executives said in an interview.

 The company was valued at $2.3 billion in the IPO, and its market cap rose to $2.8 billion after the first trading day.
-Senior managing partner Otavio Castello Branco said Patria is happy with its new shareholder base, which includes long-term investors, he said.
+Senior managing partner Olimpio Matarazzo said Patria is happy with its new shareholder base, which includes long-term investors, he said.

 Chief Executive Officer Alexandre Saigh said the firm is eying acquisitions in Mexico, Colombia, Peru, Chile and Brazil and may later pursue an expansion in Asia.